insarlab/MintPy/docs/dask.md

 #### 1.3 Runtime performance test on Stampede2 ####

-To show the run time improvement, we test three datasets (Galapagos, Fernandina, and Kilauea) with different number of cores and same amount of allocated memory (4 GB) on a compute node in the [Stampede2 cluster's skx-normal queue](https://portal.tacc.utexas.edu/user-guides/stampede2#overview-skxcomputenodes).
+To show the run time improvement, we test three datasets (South Isabela, Fernandina, and Kilauea) with different number of cores and same amount of allocated memory (4 GB) on a compute node in the [Stampede2 cluster's skx-normal queue](https://portal.tacc.utexas.edu/user-guides/stampede2#overview-skxcomputenodes).
 Results are as below:

 ![Dask LocalCluster Performance](https://raw.githubusercontent.com/insarlab/MintPy-tutorial/master/docs/dask_local_cluster_performance.png)